 Will public walkways be affected?

-This project will remove the existing crossings and replace them with new crossings at 2 to 3 locations as well as a new pathway along the southside of the channel where there is currently none.
-Further walkways in Polson Park will be a consideration of the soon to be started planning process that will begin in 2023.
-A new plan for Polson Park will guide the City’s investment in Polson Park.
+This project will remove the existing undersized crossings and replace them with 3 new crossings (1 in phase 1, 2 in phase 2).
+A new gravel multi-use pathway along the southside of the channel (hospital hill side) where there is currently none.
+New gravel pathways will also be incorporated into the project.
+A new plan for Polson Park will guide the City’s investment in Polson Park following the completion of Phase 2.

 Why are trees being removed as part of this project?

-Grading the land and removing several trees in and around Vernon Creek is a necessary part of the project to re-establish the flood plain in Polson Park and protect future investment in new amenities within the park.
+Grading the land and removing trees in and around Vernon Creek is a necessary part of the project to re-establish the flood plain in Polson Park and protect future investment in new amenities within the park.
 The City understands that removing trees impacts wildlife habitat and how the community experiences the park.
-We will examine each tree to determine if it can survive the construction work.
 Every effort will be made to retain as many trees as possible.
 Various tree species will replace those being removed, as well as additional natural riparian vegetation.
 The City is confident that once completed, the project will make Polson Park an even better place to visit in every season.

 Is reforestation of the creek area part of the project plan?